Galvarino Apablaza

-Galvarino Sergio Apablaza Guerra (born November 9, 1950), nicknamed "Comandante Salvador," is a Chilean Marxist guerrilla and former member of the Manuel Rodríguez Patriotic Front (FPMR) (Frente Patriótico Manuel Rodríguez), which opposed the military dictatorship of Augusto Pinochet.
-He has participated in several highly publicized kidnappings and murders.
+Galvarino Sergio Apablaza Guerra (born November 9, 1950), nicknamed "Comandante Salvador," is a Chilean Marxist guerrilla and former leader of the Manuel Rodríguez Patriotic Front (FPMR) (Frente Patriótico Manuel Rodríguez), which opposed the military dictatorship of Augusto Pinochet.
+He has been charged in connection with several highly publicized kidnappings and assassinations, and as of 2026 is a fugitive from justice.